VA Home Improvement Loans

 The home must:

-The above listed minimum home requirements are the basic necessities a home should provide.
-Having these requirement before purchasing or refinancing a home protects veterans, active service members, and their families from the added stress of purchasing a non-functioning home.
+The above-listed minimum home requirements are the basic necessities a home should provide.
+Having these requirements before purchasing or refinancing a home protects veterans, active service members, and their families from the added stress of purchasing a non-functioning home.
 It also helps protect lenders and the VA home loan program as a whole so it remains healthy for many generations to come.

 VA Home Appraisal

 A VA home appraisal confirms that all of the minimum property requirements are present in the home.
 The VA home appraisal must be completed by a qualified, independent VA home appraiser.
 The VA home appraisal is a different service than the home inspection.
 The appraiser is selected by the US Department of Veterans Affairs on each VA loan.

 A home inspection is a thorough investigation of the home to help make buyers aware of any potential issues with the home.
 It’s a more in-depth review of the home that’s very important for protecting home buyers.
 A VA appraisal does not replace the need for a home inspection.

 Disabled veterans who need to remodel their current homes in order to make them accessible for themselves are eligible for special housing grants that help cover the cost of these expensive renovations.